simonpoole/OpeningHoursParser/README.md

 ``gradlew jar`` to create the jar archive.

 Note: the project has no runtime dependencies and the jar file resulting from the build process is self sufficient.

+## Contributing

+Pull requests are welcome.

+As this library is used in a number of Android projects please restrict the use of Java 8 features and APIs to the Android supported subset see https://developer.android.com/studio/write/java8-support and check that any APIs used are supported on all Android platform API version 10 and later.
+This will likely be relaxed for future versions.